Which implant and which operation?

 Wound healing

-Rarely the the wound comes undone and needs restitching.
+Rarely the wound comes undone and needs restitching.
 Sometimes a more extensive repair may be required.
 There is a high risk of infection in this situation.
 This is more likely to occur with larger implants and in smokers.

 Scarring